raakeshkumar/didforsale-php/README.md

     print_r($client->send_sms('XXXXXXXX331', 'XXXXXXXX406', 'Your message to be sent'));
 ```
-EXAMPLE Make an Outbound Call
+EXAMPLE.
+Make an Outbound Call
 -------
 ```php